 If you are asked for documents during the opening of your Amazon Seller Account, be very careful what you supply them.
 The name and address on the documents must exactly match your business name and address or the owner of the business' name and address.

-The documents you supply Amazon to verify your address must verify a physical address, not a virtual address.
+The documents you supply them to verify your address must verify a physical address, not a virtual address.
 Telephone bills that are not hard-wired Internet bills are not accepted.
 Mobile telephone bills are not accepted.

 Countries Accepted for Amazon.com Seller Registration

 The main reason why Amazon wants to verify a physical address is because sellers try to cheat their system by opening accounts on Amazon.com when the sellers are actually located in a country that does not support Amazon.com registration.
 These are the only countries accepted for Amazon.com, and if you are located in one of those countries, unless you can document an actual, physical address with a utility registered in the name of your business in the United States, you should give Amazon your physical address in that country and document the address with documents showing that physical address: